Will newborn sleep better when milk comes in?

-It's not a bad idea to start putting your baby to bed for a nap or sleep when the baby seems sleepy but isn't fully asleep yet.
+It is a good idea to put your baby down for a nap or sleep when they seem sleepy but are not yet fully asleep.
 If newborns sleep for a while, they may be hungrier during the day and may want to breastfeed more often.
-If your baby has been breastfeeding all night, he will often sleep more soundly and for longer, closer to the morning.
-This means that breastfed babies are more likely to wake up at night to eat, after 3 to 6 hours of sleep, compared to formula-fed babies.
+If your baby has been breastfeeding all night, they will often sleep more soundly and for longer periods of time closer to morning.
+Breastfeeding at night is important because this is when more hormones (prolactin) are produced which helps increase milk production.
+Hahn-Holbrook and colleagues point out that an irregular “milk” diet could interfere with the development of a baby's circadian rhythms, contributing to sleep problems.

 Rogelio Guffey